shivajiva101/sban/README.md

 #### CREDITS

+Thanks to:

-Shara for suggesting improvements and providing a remote server test environment
+Shara for suggesting improvements and editing documentation. rubenwardy for suggesting improvements to the inteface layout. sofar for requesting a gui and suggesting the hotlist concept.